dkvz/PasswordManagerApp/README.md

 - [x] The `asp-append-version="true"` thing doesn't work at all with the production release, the version ID's are gone. -> It does work, the correct exe is in PasswordManagerApp\bin\Release\netcoreapp2.2\win-x64\publish or equivalent.
 - [ ] I have a 404 on the source maps - They don't seem to be available through Kestrel, probably because they're referenced as being at the root in the files (as in /sites.css.map instead of /assets/sites.css/map).
 - [ ] Add Babel just for the fun of it and also because my cheap browser check in Index.cshtml encompasses browsers that have no ES6 support.
-- [ ] Double check if the ClientIP we save in SecureSession objects works with X-Forwarded-For when deployed in production, because there's some chance it doesn't.
+- [ ] Double check if the ClientIp we save in SecureSession objects works with X-Forwarded-For when deployed in production, because there's some chance it doesn't.
 - [ ] Uses or Random in PasswordManagerTools should be replaced with the secured version - It's a TODO item in that project as well.
 - [ ] SessionManager is not thread safe.
 But I think that would be one of the worst cost/benefit change I could make.